 Session 2: Challenges faced by the media in reporting migrant deaths

-The second session will focus on the role of mainstream media in the coverage of missing migrants.
+The second session will focus on mainstream media’s role in the coverage of missing migrants.
 The chapter co-authored by the speaker addresses questions such as: what are the ethical challenges of reporting on the missing and dead, and how can information be presented without de-humanising the victims or breaching their rights to privacy?

 Speakers: Ann Singleton, with Tom Law from the Ethical Journalism Network

-The concluding session will look at the key recommendations of the report, including the use of new data sources, improving the rate of identification, and communicating data on missing migrants differently.
+The concluding session will look at the report’s key recommendations, including the use of new data sources, improving the rate of identification, and communicating data on missing migrants differently.

 Speaker: Frank Laczko